Motion (MOTION) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Motion Historical Price

-According to the latest data gathered on Motion live price page, the current price of Motion is 0.00002724USD.
-The circulating supply of Motion(MOTION) is 998.99M MOTION , giving it a market capitalization of $27.22K.
+According to the latest data gathered on Motion live price page, the current price of Motion is 0.00002823USD.
+The circulating supply of Motion(MOTION) is 998.99M MOTION , giving it a market capitalization of $28.34K.

 - 30 Days0.00%$ --$ 0.001701$ 0.000020